iosecurityio/make_steam_link/README.md

 # make_steam_link.py

-Steam will automatically create a hyperlink in a message if it detects a valid URL scheme.
-This has gotten a little lenient and now doesn't even require the `https://` protocol.
-This scheme is just 2 characters, a period, and 2 more characters (ie. a small hostname and a small Top Level Domain).
-These are also inherently given an `http://` protocol, but thats a different story.
+Steam will automatically create a hyperlink in a chat message if it detects a valid URI scheme.
+This has gotten a little lenient and now doesn't even require defining a protocol like `https://`.
+This scheme is just 2 characters: `ab`, a period: `.` , and 2 more characters: `ab` (i.e. a small hostname and a small Top Level Domain) to equal `ab.ab`.
+That's it.
+These are also inherently given an `http://` protocol, but that's a different story.

-This script creates tests for hyperlinks in a Steam chat message.
-Change the configuration settings at the top of the script for testing.
+This script creates hyperlinks that you can copy and paste into Steam chat messages for testing purposes.
+Change the configuration settings at the top of the script for testing, and just run it.
+Copy and Paste the output in your Steam chats and enjoy all of the things to click on. 🔗

+## tl;dr

+Makes annoying hyperlinked messages to copy/paste into Steam chats. 💬

 ## Usage

 1. Edit the file `make_steam_link.py`

+2. Save your changes

-1. Run the file `python3 make_steam_link.py`
+3. Run the file `python3 make_steam_link.py`

 ## Example Output
 The largest available hyperlink I've been able to make is 1986 characters with the following output: